Ghadhasaru Lake

-Ghadhasaru Lake or Gadasru Mahadev Lake (alternatively spelled as Gandasaru or Gadasaru) is a high altitude lake located near Devikothi village of the Churah tehsil of Chamba district in Himachal Pradesh, India at an elevation of about 3,470 m above the sea level at the base of mountain Gadasaru Peak.
+Ghadhasaru Lake or Gadasru Mahadev Lake (alternatively spelled as Gandasaru or Gadasaru) is a high-altitude lake located near Devikothi village in the Churah tehsil of Chamba district in Himachal Pradesh, India at an elevation of about 3,470 m above the sea level at the base of mountain Gadasaru Peak.
 The lake is held sacred by the locals and has a circumference of about 1 km.

 History

 Near the lake, there is a small temple to the Goddess Kali.

 Nearby, the Mahakali Lake is considered sacred to the Goddess Mahakali.